system76/docs/content/difference-between-pop-ubuntu.md

 ## Recovery Partition

 The recovery partition on this operating system is a full copy of the Pop!\_OS installation media.
 It can be used exactly the same as if a live disk copy of Pop!\_OS was booted from a USB drive.
 The existing operating system can be repaired or reinstalled from the recovery mode.
 You can either do a refresh install, which allows you to reinstall without losing any user data or data in your Home folder.
 You can otherwise opt to do a fresh install, which will recreate the partitions and files to reset data.
-Refresh Installs are only available on a fresh install of either Pop!\_OS 19.04 and newer (18.04 has this feature backpored in lastest releases of the ISO).
+Refresh Installs are only available on a fresh install of either Pop!\_OS 19.04 and newer (18.04 has this feature backported in lastest releases of the ISO).
 To learn more about the Recovery Partition read about it [here](/articles/pop-recovery/).